naamaarkin/base-branding/README.md

 In other words, we can have our custom html with our custom look & feel, image, menus, and still we need to put in our branding some common libs and resources that should be loaded by the ALA modules (like jquery and other js libs).

 Our strategy is to keep our brandings in sync with these dependencies easily.
-For this we just copy all that resources from the [ALA current branding](https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019/) that is included in this repository as a submodule and their resources are copy on each build.
+For this we just copy all that resources from the [ALA current branding](https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019/) that is included in this repository as a [git submodule](https://github.com/living-atlases/base-branding/blob/master/.gitmodules) and their resources are [copy on each build](https://github.com/living-atlases/base-branding/blob/59f86493822c25ffef88d308b4a57470bc216b04/brunch-config.js#L66).
 With the same strategy the LA branding includes their [WP theme](https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019/) as a submodule, so, if they change some css in the WP theme, their branding is also updated.

 ```
 This base branding ---- uses ---> ALA branding resources ---- uses ----> ALA WP theme resources
 ```

-For instance, to avoid conflicts, we only load js libs that are not used by ALA (like `i18next`) and we use the libs that ALA already include in their branding and software (as the jQuery lib).
+For instance, to avoid conflicts, we only load js libs that are not used by ALA (like `i18next` js lib) and we use the libs that ALA already include in their branding and software (as the jQuery lib or the Boostrap 3 framework and deps).

 The goal is also not to deal with [duplicate code and their problems](https://en.wikipedia.org/wiki/Duplicate_code).

 So if ALA fix some js error, or if add a new chart lib, or similar, we can include that changes in our build easily.

 The branding also create some homepage, some test pages and a error page.
 But if you need some more complex homepage, and for instance, you need to use a CMS (like wordpress), our recommendation is that you can use a similar strategy to avoid the need of keed updated your LA branding and your CMS theme.
 So you can develop a common header/footer and css styling in your CMS, and include it in a fork of this sample branding.
-In summary:_
+In summary:

 ```
 Your branding ---- uses ---> ALA branding resources ---- uses ----> ALA WP theme resources
               `--- uses ---> you CMS theme resources
 ```

+Also in general we try not to mix libs versions like different Boostrap or jQuery versions.

 ## Styling